Jetour T2: Overview

-Jetour Shanhai T2
+Jetour Shanhai T2/Traveller C-DM

 The Jetour Shanhai T2 is the plug-in hybrid version of the Traveller mid-size SUV, part of the Shanhai sub-brand for Jetour plug-in hybrid vehicles.
 During pre-production, it was intended to be named the Traveller C-DM.
 Pre-sale was opened in April 2024 in China.
 It is equipped by Chery's Kunpeng Super Hybrid C-DM system with a 3-speed dedicated hybrid transmission.

+In November 2025, the Jetour Shanhai T2 was renamed to Jetour Traveller C-DM (捷途旅行者C-DM (Jiétú Lǚxíngzhě C-DM)).